Bon-Appetit/shorturl-domains/README.md

-# ShortURLS Domains
+# Short URL Domains
-List of more than 700 shorturls domains

-I needed a list of domains that provide short urls (e.g. bit.ly) for a web application and thought it could be useful to other people as well, so I am releasing this.
+This list contains a bunch of domains that are used for short urls.
+Even though it is not complete and may also has some domains listed that are no longer used for short urls it is still quite helpful to detect short urls.

-## Add new domains
+## Add Domain
-Please file an issue ticket and submit domains that are not listed yet.
+If you would like to submit a new domain please file an issue ticket.
+If you want to submit more domains please do so by providing a link to your gist in where you list all domains line by line.

 Please do understand that only domains with a valid extension can be added.
 For a list of valid domain extensions please see https://www.icann.org/resources/pages/tlds-2012-02-25-en

-## Removal of domains
+Thank you!

+## Remove Domain
-If you found domains that supposed to be not in the list please file an issue ticket so it can be removed.
+If there is a domain that should not be in the list please file an issue ticket.
+Please do understand that a domain will only be removed if it is no longer registered.

-### License
-Feel free to use it according to the MIT License.